payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-cards-merchant-hosted-integration.md

 Before processing the payment, you can validate the card type using PayU's BIN API to check if the card is domestic or international.

-## Step 2: Create the Payment Request
+## Step 2: Create the payment request

 #### Environment